How to Boost Your Grades in High School

 3. Develop Smart Study Habits

-Good study habits are where it’s at.
+Getting good grades in school begins with developing strong study habits.
 Instead of cramming the night before, try reviewing your notes regularly.
 This makes studying for exams way less scary and helps lock the info into your brain.

 Find a study spot that’s free from distractions.
 Whether it’s a cozy corner at home, the library, or a coffee shop, having a go-to study space can help you focus.
 Try out different study techniques—some people like summarizing notes, others prefer flashcards, and some swear by practice tests.
 Whatever works for you, stick with it and make studying a regular part of your routine.